Isabelle Eberhardt: Early life and family background

 Eberhardt was well educated; along with the other children in the family, she was home-schooled by Trophimowsky.
 She was fluent in French, spoke Russian, German and Italian, and was taught Latin, Greek, and classical Arabic.
+She may have learned the latter from her father, who was enthusiastic about Islam as an anti-colonial force.
 She studied philosophy, metaphysics, chemistry, history, and geography, though she was most passionate about literature, reading the works of authors including Pierre Loti, Jean-Jacques Rousseau, Leo Tolstoy, Voltaire and Émile Zola while she was a teenager, and was also an admirer of the poets Semyon Nadson and Charles Baudelaire.
 At an early age she began wearing male clothing, enjoying its freedom, and her nonconformist father did not discourage her.
 The children of de Moerder resented their stepfather, who forbade them from obtaining professions or leaving the home, and effectively used them as slaves to tend to his extensive gardens.
 Eberhardt's sister Nathalie married against Trophimowsky's wishes in 1888, and was subsequently cut off from the rest of the household.
 Nathalie's departure had a profound effect on Eberhardt's childhood, as she had been responsible for most of the home duties; the household subsequently suffered from a lack of hygiene and regular meals.